skipperr254/Expense_Tracker_V2/API_DOC.md

 - Use the appropriate HTTP methods (GET, POST, PUT, DELETE) for CRUD operations.
 - Include request data in JSON format in the request body, where necessary.
 - Review the API endpoints' specific documentation for more details.

-Feel free to reach out if you have any questions or need further assistance with integrating the API into the frontend of our application.